AndrijaSyrmia/Docs/NewTargetInLLD.md

 ## nanoMIPS target specific features

 After implementing the basic ```TargetInfo``` derivation class, we need to see what target specific actions our linker needs.
-To demonstrate some of them, I'll present what was needed for nanoMIPS architecture beyond the ```getRelExpr``` and ```relocate``` functions.
-Of course other architectures will differ.
+To demonstrate some of them, I'll present what was needed for **nanoMIPS** architecture beyond the ```getRelExpr``` and ```relocate``` functions.
+Of course, other architectures will differ.
 Analyzing lld code is a good way of finding out what should be done differently for each architecture, alongside reading the documentation for the architecture itself and see if it is somehow implemented in lld.

 As **MIPS** architecture **nanoMIPS** also uses a **gp** register, which is used to access constants, global variables as well as **got** table.
 The program itself, at first doesn't know where should **gp** point to, so it is left to the linker and the linker script to put it on the appropriate address using **_gp** symbol.
 The symbol is defined in ```addReservedSymbols``` function in **lld/ELF/Writer.cpp**: